Is Auto-Tune turning singers into zombie cyborgs?

 Read more: Seduced by ‘perfect’ pitch: how Auto-Tune conquered pop music, The Verge>>

-Of course, technology is just a tool, and if tools can be used to destroy the integrity of music and hasten the death of Western Civilization, they can also be used for fun.
+is just a tool, and if tools can be used to destroy the integrity of music and hasten the death of Western Civilization, they can also be used for fun.
 Since Auto-Tune can also change normal speaking voices into singing voices, comedians such as the Gregory Brothers have auto-tuned the news.
 Their first big hit was their Bed Intruder song, where they took a news interview with Antoine Dodson about the attempted sexual assault of his sister and created a song.
 (They also shared half the song profits with he and his family.)

 Bed Intruder Song

 Read even more: How Auto-Tune Works, How Stuff Works>>